 |Packages Available||Fee (SGD)|

-|Application of Singapore Permanent Residence (Singapore PR)||From $1,000 (W/GST $1,070)|
+|Application of Singapore Permanent Residence (Singapore PR) (main applicant)||$2,000 (W/GST $2,160)|

 What are the Pros and Cons to Become Singapore Permanent Residence

 As a permanent resident of Singapore, you and your family are free to live, work and buy property in the country and be a part of Singapore society.
-As a Singapore PR, you are are eligible for a range of perks such the ability to travel in and out of the country freely and priority entry to Singapore’s public education system for your school-going children.
-In the workplace, your employer is required to make monthly contributions to Central Provident Fund (CPF) scheme, and you do not need to acquire fresh working visas when changing jobs.
+As a Singapore PR, you are eligible for a range of perks such as the ability to travel in and out of the country freely and priority entry to Singapore’s public education system for your school-going children.
+In the workplace, your employer is required to make monthly contributions to the Central Provident Fund (CPF) scheme, and you do not need to acquire fresh working visas when changing jobs.
 There are other financial benefits from being a Singapore PR in that you more easily borrow various loans such as a housing loan if you want to buy a property.
 Besides, permanent residents are allowed to buy second-hand units of government HDB flats (only citizens can purchase new ones).